iures/lego/docs/guides/BUILD.md

 ###<a name="livedocs"></a> Building the Documentation

-The Angular Material **Live Docs** are generated from the source code and demos and actually use the Angular Material components and themes.
+The Crowdtap CT **Live Docs** are generated from the source code and demos and actually use the Crowdtap CT components and themes.

 > Our build process uses **[dgeni](https://github.com/angular/dgeni)**, the wonderful documentation generator built by [Pete Bacon Darwin](https://github.com/petebacondarwin).